-

 requirements.txt

-in the New Name field and click Rename.
+in the New Name field and then click Rename.

 -